15 Thanksgiving Dinner Disasters (And How to Avoid Them)

 The Fishers were fortunate—fryer fires can often be disastrous.
 But there are a few guidelines you can follow that will make frying a bird safer.
 First, don’t set up indoors!
 Make sure the fryer is on stable ground, so it can’t tip and splash anyone with 350°F oil.
 Don’t overfill the fryer, and defrost the turkey completely before popping it in—combining oil and water (caused by melting ice crystals) will often cause an explosive blaze.
 Also, make sure you have a fire extinguisher that can handle grease fires.
 The National Fire Protection Association has more advice on what to do and what not to do here.
 The NFPA actually discourages “the use of outdoor gas-fueled turkey fryers that immerse the turkey in hot oil” and instead recommends seeking out “professional establishments, such as grocery stores, specialty food retailers, and restaurants, for the preparation of the dish, or consider a new type of ‘oil-less’ turkey fryer.”

-Thanksgiving Disaster No. 3: Using the wrong thermometer.
+Using the wrong thermometer.

-Thanksgiving Disaster No. 4: Not checking the inside of the bird before you cook it.
+Not checking the inside of the bird before you cook it.

-Based on his column for The Somerville Times, Jimmy Del Ponte's Thanksgivings are nearly always an event to remember.
+Based on his column for The Somerville Times, Jimmy Del Ponte’s Thanksgivings are nearly always an event to remember.
 Once, the bird was too big to fit in the oven.
 Another time, the heating element in his oven blew up, causing a fire and embedding metal shrapnel in the turkey.
 And twice, Del Ponte has cooked the bird with a few extra accessories.
-"When I was very young and newly married, I had the whole family over to my house to cook my first Thanksgiving Day dinner," he writes.
-"My mother, who was so sweet, tried not to look too disappointed when she opened the oven to check it out.
-It was breast side down with a little smoke coming out from where I didn’t even remove the [innards] bag!"
-And again: "The first time I had Thanksgiving Day at my house, I cooked the bird leaving a spoon and the bag of giblets in it.
-Then when we were cleaning up, I cut my finger and ended up in emergency room for stitches."
-So learn from Del Ponte's example: Check inside the bird before you put it in the oven, and be careful with sharp objects.
+“When I was very young and newly married, I had the whole family over to my house to cook my first Thanksgiving Day dinner,” he writes.
+“My mother, who was so sweet, tried not to look too disappointed when she opened the oven to check it out.
+It was breast side down with a little smoke coming out from where I didn’t even remove the bag!”
+And again: “The first time I had Thanksgiving Day at my house, I cooked the bird leaving a spoon and the bag of giblets in it.
+Then when we were cleaning up, I cut my finger and ended up in emergency room for stitches.”
+So learn from Del Ponte's example: Check inside the bird for the bag of giblets before you put it in the oven, and be careful with sharp objects.

-Thanksgiving Disaster No. 5: Cleaning the turkey with soap.
+Cleaning the turkey with soap.

-“My girlfriend, brought up by her mother and live-in grandmother, never learned anything about cooking,” Kathy Tarmasewica of Westminster, Massachusetts recounted to Yankee Magazine.
+“My girlfriend, brought up by her mother and live-in grandmother, never learned anything about cooking,” Kathy Tarmasewica of Westminster, Massachusetts, recounted to Yankee Magazine.
 Still, she wanted to make Thanksgiving dinner.
 After reading the directions in a cookbook, she cleaned and stuffed the bird and popped it in the oven.
 “After a few hours, she checked on the bird and found it foaming all over the oven,” Tarmasweica said.
 “She had cleaned it with Ivory Soap.”

 This mistake is easy to avoid—don’t wash your turkey at all.
 According to USA Today, those instructions are “a holdover from long ago when poultry routinely arrived with bits of blood and pinfeathers still attached.
 Cooks were instructed to wash the carcass well and use tweezers to remove any feathers that didn't get plucked.
 With today's modern processing, none of that is necessary.”
 Washing the bird can spray harmful bacteria that can make people sick—like Salmonella—up to 3 feet away.